 Grout comes in different colors, so you will want to choose a color that complements your project.
 Finally, some grouts come with a latex polymer additive, which improves hardening of the grout.
 A strong bond is important for a patio that has to withstand the elements outdoors, making a grout with a polymer additive a good choice for such projects.

 What a Grout Float Looks Like and How to Use One

-A grout float is used to spread grout into the joints between tiles.
-The bottom, the part that is used to actually spread the grout, is usually made from rubber.
+The bottom of the grout float, the part that is used to actually spread the grout, is usually made from rubber.
 The handle can be wood or plastic.
-Below, a distinction is drawn between this tool and the type of "float" that you would use when working with concrete.

 Although the idea is to work grout into the cracks, you will inevitably get a lot of it on the tiles, too.
 That is perfectly all right when grouting tile, so do not panic: You have not done any real harm, because the grout can be wiped off later easily enough.

 While on the subject of cleanliness, remember too to keep your grout float clean.
 Periodically rinse off your grout float in one of the buckets.
 It will be easier to spread the grout if the tool is clean.